 Fast Strike Biker Whip

-Indiana Jones had the right idea carrying a whip to fight Mola Ram.
-The non-lethal striking force of this Fast Strike Biker Whip was designed for quick, easy use and, most importantly, it’s lightweight to carry and conceal.
-You can hook it onto a pair of basketball shorts for a game at the park or tuck it into your backpack walking to class or work.
+Indiana Jones had the right idea carrying a whip.
+The non-lethal striking force of this Fast Strike Biker Whip was designed for quick, easy use and, most importantly, it’s lightweight to carry and easy to conceal.
 Some dudes wear it like a belt on their jeans.
 Reaching 17-inches long, this whip was inspired by the self-defense whips used by motorcyclists.
 The flexible stainless steel whip is strong enough to break windows and malleable enough to curl in a pocket.
 Honestly, we prefer this to a gnarly baton which, used incorrectly, could cause irreparable damage.

 Tactical Pointed Tip Grooved Grip Kubotan